umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Security/index.md

 ## HTTP/2 Explained

 The first usable version of HTTP was created in 1997.
 Because it went through several stages of development, this first version of HTTP was called HTTP/1.1.
 This version is still in use on the web.
 In 2015, a new version of HTTP called HTTP/2 was created.
 HTTP/2 progressively enhances your website’s performance.
 When a browser supports HTTP/2, Umbraco Cloud will take full advantage of HTTP/2 performance benefits end to end.
 For older browsers or non-HTTPS requests, the traffic will fall back to HTTP/1.1.
-You don’t need to choose between better performance and backwards-compatibility, which is why HTTP/2 is enabled by default for all new hostnames added to an Umbraco Cloud project.
+You don’t need to choose between better performance and backward compatibility, which is why HTTP/2 is enabled by default for all new hostnames added to a Umbraco Cloud project.

 ## TLS 1.3 Explained